 Plus, I think I’m probably going to end up making pizza on that Artisan Pizza Crust every night.

 Have you tried Flatout products yet?
 If not, they will be doing in-store sampling demos at Walmart stores from February 27-March 1, so be sure to check them out!
 If you attend the events, you’ll be able to try the Hungry Girl Foldits I’m raving about here and also the Light Original Flatbreads.
 I highly recommend you give them a try to make your dining al desko experience way better than it’s been.
-You can use this coupon for your purchase, but you have to let me know what you’re making!

 How do you “dine al desko”?